mistakster/bem-cn-lite/README.md

 const b = block('button');
 ```

-`b` is a class name generator which was bind to `button`.
+`b` is a class name generator that was bind to a `button`.

 ### Block

-You can generate block-level class name with function `b`.
+You can generate a block-level class name with function `b`.

 If you provide an object as first argument, then it treats as modifiers for the block.